npgsql/doc/doc/ddex.md

 (by @kenjiuno)
 Reference: https://github.com/npgsql/npgsql/pull/718#issuecomment-131815079

-NpgsqlDdexProvider has a feature to check your .NET project.
+NpgsqlDdexProvider 3.0.4 and later has a feature to check Npgsql installation status of your .NET project.

 1. Right click your .NET project
 2. Click [Check Npgsql project installation]

---

 <img width="359" alt="checknpgsqlprojectinstallation" src="https://cloud.githubusercontent.com/assets/5955540/11956722/9be2f4de-a8ff-11e5-9ca7-a1264c9a8a58.png">

---

 Click a button to start the check!

 <img width="451" alt="test1" src="https://cloud.githubusercontent.com/assets/5955540/11956750/d8556302-a8ff-11e5-95a4-8eb965ad0370.png">

---

 It will suggest them if you need one or more actions:

 <img width="451" alt="test3" src="https://cloud.githubusercontent.com/assets/5955540/11956755/dc675270-a8ff-11e5-8265-311e532a285d.png">

---

 [Test and result] shows test cases and their results: